thanaskoka/WebAnalytics/README.md

 In the Folder SparkApplication there is the fat-jar compiled in the previous step.

-###Copy the jar in the head node of the cluster with the following command:
+###1) Copy the jar in the head node of the cluster with the following command:
-* scp <local-origin-path> <ssh-user>@<cluster-name>-ssh.azurehdinsight.net:<destination-path>
+* scp <"local-origin-path"> <"ssh-user">@<"cluster-name">-ssh.azurehdinsight.net:<"destination-path">
-* ssh-user is the user that was created at the cluster creation moment
+ ssh-user is the user that was created at the cluster creation moment

-###connect to the cluster with the ssh username   trough an ssh protocol (if Windows is used you need to use putty, for mac you have ssh shell by default)
+###2) connect to the cluster with the ssh username   trough an ssh protocol (if Windows is used you need to use putty, for mac you have ssh shell by default in your terminal)
+* ssh <"ssh-user">@<"cluster-name">-ssh.azurehdinsight.net (Mac example)

-###Run the spark app
+###3) Run the spark app
-*execute the spark Application with the following command
+* go to the destination path in the cluster and execute the spark Application with the following command

 /usr/hdp/current/spark-client/bin/spark-submit \
 --class com.webanalytics.analysis.LogEnrichment \